-A plat rendering that includes adjacent properties.
-The DSO Board may also require survey.

-- C. An ALTA survey, reflecting any conditions appearing in the title search. - D. F.A building inspection and a Wood Destroying Organism report completed by qualified companies if there are improvements on the subject property that contribute to its value. - E. A broker's opinion of value based on market conditions and comparable properties. - G. A "qualified appraisal" by a "qualified appraiser", as those terms are defined by the IRS, which has been or will be performed within sixty days prior to the date of the gift acceptance, except as noted in Section 6.4 herein entitled "Appraisal". - F.H.
-All revenues, expenses, assessments, and claims due or accrued that are associated with the property shall be paid, provided for, satisfied, and/or made current on the date of gift, including taxes, assessments, and other expenses for which the DSO would ultimately become liable. - G. I. Mortgage assumption or assignment ability acceptable to the DSO Board. - J. Absence of referral fee(s) to secure the gift. - $\underline{\mathbf{H}}$. $\underline{\mathbf{K}}$.
-Approval by the DSO Board of any special deed clauses associated with the property. - I. L. An agreement, in writing, to pay all expenses incurred by the DSO and related to the required due diligence, acquisition and disposition of the property-prior to sale or final disposition.
-In certain instances, the university unit may agree to reimburse the DSO its costs from the proceeds of the sale.
+- A. A Phase I Environmental Report ("Environmental Report") may be required, although recently platted residential property may be excluded.
+The DSO Board may accept or reject this report and request a Phase II or III Environmental Report. - B. Proof of clear and marketable chain of title. - C. An ALTA survey, reflecting any conditions appearing in the title search. - D. A building inspection and a Wood Destroying Organism report completed by qualified companies if there are improvements on the subject property that contribute to its value. - E. A broker's opinion of value based on market conditions and comparable properties. - F. All revenues, expenses, assessments, and claims due or accrued that are associated with the property shall be paid, provided for, satisfied, and/or made current on the date of gift, including taxes, assessments, and other expenses for which the DSO would ultimately become liable. - G. Mortgage assumption or assignment ability acceptable to the DSO Board. - H. Approval by the DSO Board of any special deed clauses associated with the property. - I. An agreement, in writing, to pay all expenses incurred by the DSO and related to the required due diligence, acquisition and disposition of the property